qgrid/ng/demo/pages/keyboard-navigation/index.md

 * A second tab moves out of the grid to the next tab stop on the page.
 * Once focus is established in the grid, a TAB into or a Shift Tab into the grid will return to the cell which last had focus.

 ### `Left` , `Right Arrow`
 Move focus to the adjacent column’s cell.
 There is no wrap at the end or beginning of columns.

 ### `Up` , `Down Arrow`
 Move focus to the adjacent row’s cell.
 There is no wrap at the first or last row.

 ### `Home`
 Moves focus to the first cell of the current row

 ### `End`
 Moves focus to the last cell of the current row

 ### `Page Up`
 Moves focus to the first cell in the current column

 ### `Page Down`
 Moves focus to the last cell in the current column

 ### Actionable Mode

 * `Enter` or `F2` pressed while focus is on a cell containing an actionable item will enter Actionable Mode.

 * Pressing the `Tab` key while in actionable mode moves focus to the next actionable item within the grid, wrapping when the last actionable item in the grid is reached.

 * `Shift Tab` does the same as `Tab` but in reverse order.
-* Option the author may choose to enable ‘auto action’ on a cell in order to avoid having to press `enter` or `F2` a second time to activate the default behavior of the object contained in a cell.
-For example, if the cell contains a single link the author may want to have enter follow the link rather than just move focus to it.
-This auto action mode should be configurable on a per cell basis as its utility is dependent on each cell’s content.
-For example, if the cell contains multiple links, auto action should be disabled as its behavior would be ambiguous.
-Option the author may choose to implement `Enter` or `F2` as a toggle such that pressing these keys multiple times will enter and exit actionable mode.

 * `Esc` exits Actionable Mode

 ### Selection